 This website contains affiliate links, meaning I may receive a commission, at no extra cost to you, if you purchase a product after clicking my link to it.

-A note from Ashley, owner of RV Inspiration: When my husband and I were first shopping for an RV in 2016, we toured many fifth wheel toy haulers.
+A note from Ashley, founder of RV Inspiration: When my husband and I were first shopping for an RV in 2016, we toured many fifth wheel toy haulers.
 I saw potential to turn the garage area of a toy hauler into a cozy living space, but I had never seen anyone do it the way I had envisioned until I came across some photos of Meg's RV, which she offered to share with RV Inspiration's readers.

 I hope seeing the “Before” and “After” photos of Meg's RV makeover will inspire you and show you that a toy hauler garage is really a blank slate that can be turned into whatever you need it to be!

 After you read about Meg's toy hauler transformation, check out this article for more toy hauler garage inspriation.

 Hi I’m Meg Harrell!
 I am a full time RVer with my husband and 2 young kids.
 I run the travel & entertainment publication megforit.com.

 Last summer we decided to sell most of our belongings, leave our home and move into a fifth wheel in the Smoky Mountains of North Carolina!
 Today, a year later, we've moved to Florida, still live in the RV, and have finally completed the renovations to our RV.
 I think RV living is the best kind of “Tiny House”.
 Let me tell you why!

 RV living means freedom, since you can pull your home anywhere and most campgrounds in the U.S. have full hook-ups for RV's.
 Living in an RV teaches you to value what you own because you can only fit a few possessions into the space.
 The fun part is, since the space is small and manageable, you can design your RV exactly to your style, even on a small budget.